Undergraduate Social Work Program (BSW)

 - Hands-on experience working with children and families

-Social workers are committed to the alleviation of poverty and oppression, the promotion of human rights and social justice, and the development of individuals, groups, and communities.
+Social workers are committed to the alleviation of poverty and oppression, the promotion of human rights and social justice, and the development of individuals, families, groups, and communities.
 At Wheelock, you will study theories and methods of the social work profession and learn how to apply this knowledge through hands-on experience.
 Our program incorporates many different subject areas, including psychology, sociology, and human development.

 You will learn how to work collaboratively with clients, help identify and secure needed resources, and communicate effectively with people of diverse backgrounds.
 Our approach to service is based on an appreciation of the strengths, resiliency, and capacity for empowerment of our clients.
 Through course work and field experience, you will develop a solid foundation of knowledge, values, and skills that provides immediate entry into a wide range of human service professional positions.

 Wheelock's undergraduate social work program is grounded in effecting positive social change.
 Key elements of the program include:

 - Emphasis on the strengths, resiliency, and capacity for empowerment of clients.

 You'll earn a bachelor's degree in Social Work (BSW), which qualifies you to take the Massachusetts social work licensing exam at the Licensed Social Worker (LSW) level.